gantsign/gantsign.github.io/_pages/opensource.md

             The goal is to make code generation flexible and easy to extend.
         </p>
         <p>
-            Currently limited to generating Swagger specifications but code generation is planned.
+            Currently limited to generating Swagger specifications, but code generation is planned.
         </p>
     </div>